JHolm-Lab/VISTA/README.md

 <img src="assets/VISTA_logo.jpg" alt="VISTA Logo" width="300"/>

-# VISTA: Vaginal Metagenome Community State Type Assignment
+# VISTA: Vaginal Inference of Subspecies and Typing Algorithm

 This application provides visualizations and tools for assigning **Metagenomic Community State Types (mgCSTs)** to vaginal metagenomes.
 It includes a user-friendly interface for running the classifier on **VIRGO2** output files.